 This course is for teachers and leaders who have an interest in becoming more resilient and enabling the growth of resilience in their school and their students.
 It has been designed to give access to some of the current thinking on Resilience and to give a structured and resourced program to use to support your learning.
 The course is based on research undertaken over many years by Dr Donald Guthrie and other current researchers.

-Resilient Teaching is a twelve-hour, online course and incorporates the learning from the 2018 EdComm Conference.
-It gives twelve hours of NESA-accredited learning at the Proficient level.
+Resilient Teaching is a six-hour, online course and incorporates the learning from the 2018 EdComm Conference.
+It gives six hours of NESA-accredited learning at the Proficient level.
 It should be completed over a period of twelve weeks.